agstudies/agstudies.github.io/study-group.markdown

 ---
 layout: page
-title: Sessions
+title: Study Group
-permalink: /upcoming-sessions/
+permalink: /study-group/
 order: 3
 ---

+The AGS study group is **open to all** with an interest in the historical avant-garde - you don’t need to be a student or researcher to join.

-Below is a calendar of our upcoming sessions for the Autumn term 2019/20.<br><br>
+To participate, simply come along to one of our discussion sessions.
+You can find a calendar of our upcoming sessions below.

+The reading for each session is distributed through our mailing list one week in advance.
+If you've missed the cut-off point but would still like to receive the materials, feel free to <a class="u-email" href="mailto:{{ site.email }}">get in touch</a>.
+<br><br>

+<h3>Upcoming Sessions</h3>

 <table>
   <tr>